SSL Verification

 https://www.example.com

 Click the lock icon in the address bar to view certificate details.
-The certificate should be issued by Let's Encrypt and should be valid.
+The certificate should be issued by Cloudflare (for www subdomains) or Let's Encrypt (for apex domains) and should be valid.

 Check via Command Line